aayushmusale/VoxFlow/README.md

 4. **UI Freezing:** Processing heavy AI workloads locally often freezes the graphical interface.

 ### The Engineered Solution
 We built a highly optimized, full-duplex asynchronous data pipeline.
-Instead of relying on a slow, monolithic AI model, the system uses a **multi-threaded Producer-Consumer architecture**.
+Instead of relying on a slow, monolithic AI model, VoxFlow uses a **multi-threaded Producer-Consumer architecture**.
 It actively listens to the user's microphone, uses mathematical volume thresholds (VAD) to intelligently "slice" the audio the exact millisecond the user stops speaking, and pushes that chunk onto a thread-safe queue.
 A secondary async loop transcribes it using GPU acceleration, fetches a contextual translation, and plays back a cloned neural voice through a Virtual Audio Cable.

 ---